GrinnellAppDev/Grinnell-DB-iOS/Pods/BSKeyboardControls/README.md

 	}

 Next you set up the `- (void)textViewDidBeginEditing:` method of the `UITextViewDelegate`.
 This is similar to the `UITextFieldDelegate`.

 	- (void)textViewDidBeginEditing:(UITextView *)textView
 	{
-    	[self.keyboardControls setActiveField:textView];
-	}

-Now you are ready to use BSKeyboardControls.
-For more information on how to use BSKeyboardControls, please see `Example.xcodeproj`.
-	    {
-	        ((UITextView *) textField).inputAccessoryView = self.keyboardControls;
-	        ((UITextView *) textField).delegate = self;
-	    }
-	}

-Next you will have to set up the delegation methods.
-BSKeyboardControls requires three delegates: `BSKeyboardControlsDelegate`, `UITextFieldDelegate` and `UITextViewDelegate`.

-First you want to close the keyboard if the user presses the "Done button".

-	- (void)keyboardControlsDonePressed:(BSKeyboardControls *)controls
-	{
-	    [controls.activeTextField resignFirstResponder];
-	}

-Next you want to focus the previous or the next text field whenever the user presses either the "Previous" or the "Next" button.

-	- (void)keyboardControlsPreviousNextPressed:(BSKeyboardControls *)controls withDirection:(KeyboardControlsDirection)direction andActiveTextField:(id)textField
-	{
-	    [textField becomeFirstResponder];
-	}

-This is all there is for the `BSKeyboardControlsDelegate`.
-Now you want to set up the `UITextFieldDelegate`.
-The only method required is `- (void)textFieldDidBeginEditing:`

-	- (void)textFieldDidBeginEditing:(UITextField *)textField
-	{
-    	[self.keyboardControls setActiveField:textField];
-	}

-Next you set up the `- (void)textViewDidBeginEditing:` method of the `UITextViewDelegate`.
-This is entirely similar to the `UITextFieldDelegate`.

-	- (void)textViewDidBeginEditing:(UITextView *)textView
-	{